Rob Pannell: 2012

 Number one draft choice in the 2012 Major League Lacrosse Collegiate Draft.
 He was selected by the New York Lizards.

 2013

 During rookie season, Pannell recorded 42 points (25 goals and 17 assists) in 10 games.
 He ranked second in overall points, second in goals, and fourth in assists in the league among rookies.
 He was selected to his first MLL All-Star game in 2013 and was named the 2013 Cascade Lacrosse Rookie of the Year.

 2014

 During his second year with the New York Lizards, Pannell was selected to his second All Star game appearance as named an MLL All-Pro.
 He led the Lizards in points with 33 goals and 23 assists.
-Pannell lead the Lizards to a playoff appearance, losing to Denver in the semi-finals.
+Pannell led the Lizards to a playoff appearance, losing to Denver in the semi-finals.

 2015

 Pannell's third year in the league included his third consecutive All-Star selection and he was named MLL All-Pro for the second year.
 Pannell led the league in scoring with 68 points, 38 goals and 30 assists, only the third player in MLL history to have at least 30 goals and 30 assists in a season.
 Pannell led the Lizards offensive attack all the way to the MLL Championship game.
 He scored four goals and one assist in that game with the Lizards defeating the Rochester Rattlers for the 2015 MLL Championship.

 Pannell was inducted into the Suffolk Sports Hall of Fame on Long Island, New York, in the Lacrosse Category with the Class of 2015.